MichaelLarocca/blog-michael-jude-larocca/posts/2023/03-23/maximizing-your-job-search-andronica-klaas.md

 Taking on internship roles lets us preview the job and understand the skills required to succeed and advance in the field.
 Overall, internships are a great way for us to gain practical experience and set ourselves up for success in our future careers.

 ---

+### Networking
+When it comes to networking, Andronica explains that networking it's important to know your intentions before you start.

+**Your intentions may include**
+* Seeking a sponsor
+* Seeking a mentor
+* Enlarging your community
+* Or other purposes

+***Knowing your intentions will help you develop a targeted strategy for initiating conversations with others and making the most of your networking opportunities.***

+Another important point that Andronica emphasizes is that networking is not all about you!
+It's important to understand what you can offer others, not just what they can offer you.
+Networking is a mutually two-way street, and building relationships requires giving as well as receiving.
+To maximize your networking opportunities, build genuine connections with others and find ways to add value to their lives and careers.

+---